qqliu/batch-dynamic-kcore-decomposition/gbbs-dynamic-k-core/benchmarks/EdgeOrientation/README.md

 entries are comma-separated lists of the desired input parameters on which to run the programs.
 The `Output stats` entry is either True or False, depending on if comparisons to exact k-core values is desired.
-The `Output sizes' entry is either True or False, depending on if the size (in bytes) of the PLDS data structure should be printed.
-The `Opt' entry is either True or False, depending on if you want to run the algorithm with less levels (faster but slightly worse approximation) or with the theoretically-optimal number of levels (slower but slightly better approximation).
+The `Output sizes` entry is either True or False, depending on if the size (in bytes) of the PLDS data structure should be printed.
+The `Opt` entry is either True or False, depending on if you want to run the algorithm with less levels (faster but slightly worse approximation) or with the theoretically-optimal number of levels (slower but slightly better approximation).